openSUSE/news-o-o/_posts/2011-11-12-opensuse-weekly-news-201-is-out.markdown

 Sharp noted that Firefox 8 also introduces a simpler way for HTML5 applications to provide a right-click menu, to provide a more complete experience.
 He explained that this release of Firefox introduces better support for Web applications, allowing them to provide context menu options without requiring complicated custom code. (...)

-
+â€

+â€œ

 [ZDNet/Jason Perlow: Exclusive: Adobe ceases development on mobile browser Flash, refocuses efforts on HTML5 (UPDATED](http://www.zdnet.com/blog/perlow/exclusive-adobe-ceases-development-on-mobile-browser-flash-refocuses-efforts-on-html5-updated/19226))

-Sources close to Adobe that have been briefed on the company™s future development plans have revealed this forthcoming announcement to ZDNet:
+Sources close to Adobe that have been briefed on the companyâ€™s future development plans have revealed this forthcoming announcement to ZDNet:

 Our future work with Flash on mobile devices will be focused on enabling Flash developers to package native apps with Adobe AIR for all the major app stores.
 We will no longer adapt Flash Player for mobile devices to new browser, OS version or device configurations.
 Some of our source code licensees may opt to continue working on and releasing their own implementations.
 We will continue to support the current Android and PlayBook configurations with critical bug fixes and security updates.

-Additionally, the e-mail briefing to Adobe™s partners has been summed up as follows:
+Additionally, the e-mail briefing to Adobeâ€™s partners has been summed up as follows:

   * Adobe is **Stopping development on Flash Player for browsers on mobile**.

 (...)

-
+â€

 ### Reviews and Essays

+â€œ

         [ITworld/Carla Schroder: 4 strange places to find open source](http://www.itworld.com/software/221653/4-strange-places-find-open-source)